flashingpumpkin/django-socialregistration/README.md

 		SOCIALREGISTRATION_GENERATE_USERNAME = False

 Set either `True` if you want to enable HTTPS or have the users skip the username form.

+## Signals

+The app provides two signals that fire when users connect their accounts and log in:

+		socialregistration.signals.connect
+		socialregistration.signals.login

+The signal handles needs to handle three arguments, and can listen on specific profiles:

+		from socialregistration import signals
+		from socialregistration import models

+		def connect_facebook(user, profile, client, **kwargs):
+			# Do fancy stuff like fetching more user info with the client
+			pass

+		def login_facebook(user, profile, client, **kwargs):
+			# Do fancy stuff like finding logged in friends
+			pass

+		signals.connect(connect_facebook, sender = models.FacebookProfile)
+		signals.login(login_facebook, sender = models.FacebookProfile)

+This works too with OpenID and OAuth profiles.